andibalo/efishery-task/README.md

 * Docker
 * go 1.18 (optional, used to run directly in local machine)

+## Postman Collection
+The postman collection json for this monorepo can be found at `/postman`.
+You can download it and import it on your local postman application.

 ## Installation
 To run `auth-app` and `fetch-app`, you need to have `docker` installed in your machine or `go1.18` if you want to run the app directly in your local machine.
 Ensure you have nothing on port **5000** (auth-app)